KoenDeClerck/Partner-Center-PowerShell/docs/help/Get-PartnerCustomerSubscription.md

 ```

 ### -MpnId
-The Microsoft Parnter Network identifier that identifies the partner.
+The Microsoft Partner Network identifier that identifies the partner.

 ```yaml
 Type: String